wwlawren/Celsius-Network-Case-Study/README.md

 - The company uses a custodian called Fireblocks that stores customer funds safely.
 Through Fireblocks Celsius is able to access Defi protocols which help fund Celsius’s revenue stream.

-- Celsius participates in Bitcoin mining and is one of the largest investor in bitcoin mining in the United states according to [PRNewswire](https://www.prnewswire.com/news-releases/celsius-invests-over-200m-in-bitcoin-mining-in-north-america-301306009.html).
+- Celsius participates in Bitcoin mining and is one of the largest investor in bitcoin mining in the United States according to [PRNewswire](https://www.prnewswire.com/news-releases/celsius-invests-over-200m-in-bitcoin-mining-in-north-america-301306009.html).
 Newly minted bitcoin is used to help pay yield to depositors on a weekly basis.

 - Celsius Network has recently released their Rewards Explorer, an interactive platform that you can access via the web or the mobile application.
 With the Rewards Explorer you have a transparent way to see rates and different variables that go into calculation of weekly crypto payment rewards.